 99. It is makrūh to wear dirty, black, and tight clothes, the clothes of a drunkard, the clothes of someone who does not avoid najāsah, and the clothes/underwear with the picture of a human being or an animal.
 Unbuttoning the clothes or wearing a ring with the picture of a human being or an animal is makrūh as well.

-Conditions o f a Place for Pra ayer The place where one can offer his pra
+Conditions of a Place for Prayer

+The place where one can offer his prayer should meet eight conditions:

 1. Being permissible to use, e.g. in one's own house.